India vs Australia 2007 Cricket Series Mumbai ODI

 The Indians are without three celebrated seniors Sachin Tendulkar, Sourav Ganguly and Rahul Dravid who were also not part of the winning squad at the world championship.
 Left-arm spinner Murali Kartik and paceman Zaheer Khan, the two bowlers who impressed against Australia in the one-dayers, are also not part of the Twenty20 side.
 Coming into the squad are aggressive openers Virender Sehwag and Gautam Gambhir, who was the top scorer for India with 227 runs in seven matches in South Africa.

-Australia team (from): Ricky Ponting (capt), Adam Gilchrist, Andrew Symonds, Matthew Hayden, Michael Clarke, Nathan Bracken, Stuart Clark, Brad Haddin, Ben Hilfenhaus, Brad Hodge, Brad Hogg, James Hopes, Mitchell Johnson, Brett Lee.
+Australia team (from): Ricky Ponting (Captain), Adam Gilchrist, Andrew Symonds, Matthew Hayden, Michael Clarke, Nathan Bracken, Stuart Clark, Brad Haddin, Ben Hilfenhaus, Brad Hodge, Brad Hogg, James Hopes, Mitchell Johnson, Brett Lee.

 India vs Australia 2007 Cricket Series Mumbai Twenty20